trashpanda-ai/RAG-chatbot/README.md

 # RAG Chatbot for Literature Review
-A powerful Retrieval Augmented Generation (RAG) system that combines OpenAI's LLM capabilities with LangChain for efficient academic literature processing and analysis.
-This project was developed as part of an application process with approximately 5 hours of development time and aims to be a compact but comprehensive and useful tool.
+A powerful Retrieval Augmented Generation (RAG) system designed for academic literature analysis.
+This tool combines OpenAI's language models with LangChain's document processing capabilities to assist in literature review tasks.
+The system processes academic documents and enables interactive conversations about their content, helping researchers extract and analyze information efficiently.
+Built as a proof of concept in approximately 5 hours (as part of an application process), this implementation demonstrates a straightforward approach to augmenting literature review workflows with AI assistance.
+The architecture prioritizes simplicity and ease of use.
+It maintains robust functionality for document processing and information retrieval to promote Human-AI collaboration.

 ## Overview
 This chatbot processes and analyzes academic literature focused on Human-AI interaction research papers, but can be applied to all text-based documents.
 The system combines semantic search capabilities with text generation to enable complex answers based on individual knowledge bases.